 After blooming you can cut off the flower stalk just at the side shoot flowering stem (if there is one).

-….you want to let them go to seed.
+…let them go to seed.

 To let them go to seed do not cut off any blooms, just let them develop seed pods and either collect the seed when it is ready or let them drop to the ground around the parent plant.
-Plants coming up from seed won’t always come true, meaning they can be different colors that the parent plant.
+Plants coming up from seed won’t always come true, meaning they can be different colors than the parent plant.
 To get true clones of the parent you must take cuttings.